datageekrj/Free-HumanLike-Text-2-Speech/README.md

     !sudo apt-get install sox libsox-fmt-all
     ```

-3. Ensure that you have a text file (`.txt`) with the content you want to convert into speech.
+3. Ensure you have a text file (`.txt`) containing the content to be converted into speech.
 Update the `txt_file` variable in the notebook to point to the correct file.

 ---

-## Usage
+## 📖 Usage

 1. Clone the repository and open the notebook in a Jupyter environment.

 2. Modify the following parameters inside the notebook:
    - `txt_file`: The name of your text file.
-   - `speaker_id`: The ID of the speaker's voice to be used.
+   - `speaker_id`: The ID of the speaker's voice.
-   - `words_to_process_once`: The number of words to process at a time (default is 10).
+   - `words_to_process_once`: Number of words to process at a time (default is 10).

-3. After updating the parameters, run the notebook cells to:
+3. Run the notebook to:
-   - Generate a shell script named `run_tts.sh`.
+   - Generate a shell script (`run_tts.sh`).
-   - Convert text chunks into speech files using the selected TTS model.
+   - Convert text chunks into speech using the chosen TTS model.
-   - Concatenate the generated audio files into one final output file.
+   - Concatenate the generated audio files into a single output file.

-4. Once the script is generated, it can be run with:
+4. Run the generated script with:

     ```bash
     !chmod +x run_tts.sh
     !./run_tts.sh
     ```

-This will produce a series of `.wav` files for each chunk of text and concatenate them into a single file called `consolidated_output.wav`.
+This produces a series of `.wav` files for each text chunk, which are then concatenated into a single file named `consolidated_output.wav`.

 ---

-## Arguments
+## ⚙️ Arguments

-The notebook generates a shell script that accepts the following arguments:
+The shell script accepts the following arguments:

 1. `txt_file_name` (str):
-   **Description**: Name of the text file containing the input text to be converted into speech.
+   **Description**: Name of the text file containing the input text.
    **Example**: `sample1.txt`.

 2. `speaker_id` (str, optional):
-   **Description**: The speaker ID to be used for voice generation.
-A list of available speakers is provided in the next section.
+   **Description**: The speaker ID for voice generation.
    **Default**: `"Viktor Eka"`.

 3. `words_to_process_once` (int, optional):
-   **Description**: Number of words to process at a time for each audio chunk.
+   **Description**: Number of words to process per audio chunk.
    **Default**: `10`.
    **Example**: `60` to process 60 words at a time.

 ---

-## Available Speakers
+## 🔊 Available Speakers

-The following speakers are available for use with the TTS model.
-You can specify the speaker ID in the `speaker_id` argument when generating the shell script:
+Below is a list of available speakers for the TTS model.
+Specify the `speaker_id` when generating the shell script:

 ```
 ['Claribel Dervla', 'Daisy Studious', 'Gracie Wise', 'Tammie Ema', 'Alison Dietlinde',